 • Attend all regularly scheduled classes.

 • Commit to 240 or more hours per school year (September to June) for their research work (this includes class time, assessment meetings, and all out of class time spent on the research).
 Summer research carries a commitment of a minimum 90 hours plus assessment time.
-These hours include full participation in your local school symposium for each year that you are in the research course.

 • Present research at all stages of the work, at all available venues and competitions.